-- ✓ Crop diversification involving low water requiring crops such as pulses, millets and horticultural crops apart from cultivation of rice need to be followed for doubling farmers' income in view of changing climate. - ✓ Funded centres should take utmost care while conducting the trials and furnishing data.
-The centres that failed to conduct as well as provide trial data should be dropped from AICRIP system. - ✓ It is required to set up the benchmark yield levels ecosystem-wise and the entries with yield levels above the bench mark should only be promoted. - ✓ While promoting the entries multiple resistance/tolerance to biotic and abiotic stresses need to be considered. - ✓ Export oriented research in sticky rice should be initiated in AICRIP to expand the export potential. - ✓ Biofortification of rice with enhanced Zn and protein content and modification of starch should be given emphasis in institutional research projects. - ✓ The newly released rice varieties should be popularized through FLDs and SC/ST or TSP and If they show superiority over the mega varieties of state releases, those varieties have to be recommended for the target regions replacing the old mega varieties. - Production Oriented Survey has to be utilized while formulating action plan of AICRIP.
-A review would be made in the forthcoming Annual Rice Group Meeting for examining the percolation of POS in action plan. - ✓ Nitrogen use efficient rice lines must be integrated into breeding programs to generate high yielding elite lines insulated with high nitrogen use efficiency - ✓ A critical analysis has to be undertaken in AICRIP Soil science to formulate the trials for estimating the effect of nano fertizers and silicon spray in saving 20 to 30% of fertilizer usage - ✓ It is necessary to introgress a combination of resistant/tolerant genes/QTLs for various biotic and abiotic stresses keeping in view the requirement of target locations while developing MAS products. - ✓ It is essential to identify and release crop production and crop protection technologies in addition to varietal technologies during AICRIP workshop followed by awarding certificates to the centres/Scientists for the technologies.

-- ✓ Recommendation should be made after 3 years of testing in the pesticide evaluation trial. - ✓ The potentiality of varieties under alternate wetting & drying and aerobic rice in improving rice yield has to be critically evaluated. - ✓ The novel genetic stocks exhibiting moderate resistance particularly for complex pests and diseases such as BPH, WBPH and False smut should also be registered with NBPGR as donors since they confer durable and stable resistance
+- 1. Funded centres should take utmost care while conducting the trials and furnishing data.
+The centres that failed to conduct as well as provide trial data should be dropped from AICRIP system. - 2.
+It is required to set up benchmark yield levels ecosystem-wise and the entries with yield levels above the bench mark should only be promoted. - 3.
+Production Oriented Survey (POS) has to be utilized while formulating action plan of AICRIP.
+A review would be made in the forthcoming Annual Rice Group Meeting for examining the percolation of POS in action plan. - 4.
+Nitrogen use efficient rice lines must be integrated into breeding programs to generate high yielding elite lines insulated with high nitrogen use efficiency.
+Similarly export oriented research in sticky rice should be initiated in AICRIP to expand the export potential. - 5.
+A critical analysis has to be undertaken in AICRIP Soil science to formulate the trials for estimating the effect of Nano fertilizers and silicon spray in saving 20 to 30% of fertilizer usage. - 6.
+It is necessary to introgress a combination of resistant/tolerant genes/QTLs for various biotic and abiotic stresses keeping in view the requirement of target locations while developing MAS products. - 7.
+It is essential to identify and release crop production and crop protection technologies in addition to varietal technologies during AICRIP workshop followed by awarding certificates to the centers/Scientists for the technologies. - 8.
+The novel genetic stocks exhibiting moderate resistance particularly for complex pests and diseases such as BPH, WBPH and False smut should also be registered with NBPGR as donors since they confer durable and stable resistance. - 9.
+There is need to quantify the benefits of water saving technologies like aerobic rice, Direct Seeded Rice (DSR) and Alternate Wetting and Drying (AWD) in terms of saving labour and water compared to conventional transplanting.
+It is suggested to estimate the yield penalty, if any and how we manage the yield penalty in these water saving technologies. - 10.
+It was suggested to prepare documents on yield gap analysis and nutrient use efficiency of rice cultivars from past decade's AICRIP research work and application in breeding program. - 11.
+To formulate research programs mainly to reduce production cost by use of herbicides and mechanisation in direct seeding/ transplanting, weeding, harvesting and other operations.